viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 $ANNOVAR_HOME/humandb/
 ```
 ### Questions:
-Answer the questions below using "grep" "|" and "wc":
+Answer the questions below using a combination of the commands "grep" "|" and "wc":
+7\.
 How many of filtered somatic variants in your samples are located in exons?
+8\.
 How many of the filtered somatic variants are present in the Exac03 database?
+9\.
 How many of the filtered somatic variants are present in the Cosmic70 database?
+10\.
 Is any of the filtered somatic variant present in both the Cosmic70 and Exac03 databases?
+11\.
 Are there any filtered somatic mutations in exons of the TP53 gene?

 # Part two - Whole genome data